crcl-tm2/interpreto/docs/api/attributions/overview.md

 The API have two steps:

-- explainer instantiation: Method is an attribution method among those displayed methods tables.
-It inherits from the Base class BlackBoxExplainer.
-Their initialization takes 2 parameters apart from the specific ones and generates an explainer:
+- Explainer instantiation: `Method` is a generic name for an attribution method from the list of available methods (below).
+It inherits from the `AttributionExplainer` base class.
+Its initialization takes the general parameters explained here (and parameters that are specific to each method, explained in their own documentation):
-  - model: the model from which we want to obtain attributions.
+  - `model` (`PreTrainedModel`): Hugging Face model to explain,
-  - tokenizer: if the model is an NLP model, the associated tokenizer must be given, otherwise None.
-  - batch_size: an integer which allows to process inputs per batch.
+  - `tokenizer` (`PreTrainedTokenizer`): Hugging Face tokenizer associated with the model,
+  - `batch_size` (`int`): batch size for the attribution method,
+  - `device` (`torch.device | None = None`): device on which the attribution method will be run,
-  - args: specifics for each method.
+  - `args`: specifics for each method.

-- explain method: The call to explainer generates the explanations, it takes two parameters:
+- The `AttributionExplainer` class overloads the `__call__` method to directly invoke the `explain` function.
+Therefore, calling `explainer(inputs, targets)` is equivalent to `explainer.explain(inputs, targets)`.
+It takes two parameters:
-  - inputs: the samples on which the explanations are requested, see inputs section for more detail.
+  - `inputs`: the samples for which explanations are requested.
-  - targets: another parameter to specify what to explain in the inputs, can be a specific class or a set of classes (for classification), or texts (for generation).
-If targets=None, the target is calculated by making the prediction from the input with the given model.
+  - `targets`: specifies what to explain in the inputs.
+This can be a specific class or a set of classes (for classification tasks), or target texts (for generation tasks).
+If `targets=None`, the target is automatically inferred by performing a prediction on the input using the provided model.

 ## Specifics methods